 I also met with three of our four Technical Managers (TMs) and our Asia Marine Specialist to discuss how the FY17 program is coming along, and particularly about demonstration projects, the Marine Fish Marketing Workshop, our marine fish hatchery program and the upcoming IAFFD workshop.
 This required additional travel to the Philippines, Thailand and Singapore.

-January 2017: Travel to Panama City, Panama to participate in a Industry Educational Opportunity with US soy farmers and to visit key aquaculture industry sites
+January 2017: Traveled to Panama City, Panama to participate in a Industry Educational Opportunity with US soy farmers and to visit key aquaculture industry sites

 The primary purpose of this travel was to take part in an Aquaculture Education Opportunity event for U.S. soy farmer Grower Leaders.
 This was a chance to share information on a global basis for the lead USSEC aquaculture contractors.